PagerTree/pt4-docusaurus/blog/top-5-best-pagerduty-alternatives-in-2024.md

 <figure>![OpsGenie Pricing](<.gitbook/assets/2024_pagerduty_alternative_opsgenie_pricing.jpg>)<figcaption><p>OpsGenie Pricing</p></figcaption></figure>

-### iLert&#x20;
+### iLert

-[iLert](https://www.ilert.com/) is the new kid on the block, but we actually really like this tool. iLert offers a modern user interface and reliable product that you would come to expect from a German startup.&#x20;
+[iLert](https://www.ilert.com/) is the new kid on the block, but we actually really like this tool. iLert offers a modern user interface and reliable product that you would come to expect from a German startup.

 iLert offers all the core features like on-call scheduling, escalations, and notifications.
-Additionally, iLert offers status pages and live call routing for an additional fee (+$5/user/month).&#x20;
+Additionally, iLert offers status pages and live call routing for an additional fee (+$5/user/month).

 If you are a European customer or have strict data storage requirements, iLert might be for you. iLert is made and supported in Germany.
-If you are looking for US-based customer support, you could wait 12+ hours for responses.&#x20;
+If you are looking for US-based customer support, you could wait 12+ hours for responses.

-iLert tagline: “One platform for alerting, on-call management, and status pages.”&#x20;
+iLert tagline: “One platform for alerting, on-call management, and status pages.”

 iLert value proposition: “On-call management and status pages starting at $24/user/month”